vaperion/blade/README.md

     @Permission("command.permission") // Optional, set to "op" to require OP
     @Hidden // Optional, hides the command from the generated help
     @Async // Optional
-    @ParseQuotes // Optional, parses quoted strings into a single argument public static void example(
+    @Quoted // Optional, parses quoted strings into a single argument public static void example(
         // Command sender, required:
         @Sender CommandSender sender,
         // Type can be: CommandSender, Player, ConsoleCommandSender
         // Or any custom type if you register a SenderProvider<T>.

         // Regular arguments:
         @Name("player") Player player,
-          // You can make the argument optional:
+        // You can make the argument optional (will be null if not provided):
-          @Name("player") @Optional Player player,
+        @Name("player") @Opt Player player,
         // or, you can make it default to the sender if not provided:
-          @Name("player") @Optional("self") Player player,
+        @Name("player") @Opt(Opt.Type.SENDER) Player player,
         // Multi-word (combined) string arguments:
-          @Name("message") @Text String message,
+        @Name("message") @Greedy String message,
         // Number arguments with a range:
         @Name("amount") @Range(min = 1, max = 64) int amount,

         // Command flags:
         @Flag(value = 's', description = "Optional description") boolean flagSilent,
         // You can also have complex types as flags:
         @Flag('p') Player anotherPlayer
     ) {
         sender.sendMessage("(You -> " + anotherPlayer + ") $" + amount);